sarahelizgray/get_down_with_git/README.md

 |`git reset --hard <some commit id>`|turn back time on my local machine to some previous commit id|
 |`git reset --hard HEAD@{<number of commits back>}`|turn back time on my local machine to some number of commits back|

+***

 #For Your Team/Professionally:
+* Requires a plan, communication, and requirements beforehand.
+Usually branches and pull requests are small and centered on a specific goal like implementing a feature
+* Requires

 ## Git Flow
 ## Fork and Pull
 ![http://blog.ieeesoftware.org/2015/12/variability-management-using-github.html](assets/fork_and_pull.png)